 Customer loyalty is the backbone of any industry, but the beauty industry has some of the most engaged customers of any sector.
 In the last two years, lockdowns disrupted regular appointments, leaving the industry reeling.
 Today, customers are ready to return to their new normal with in-person appointments.
 This has highlighted the need for businesses to keep customers abreast of closures, re-openings, and changing rules.
 Here are a few ways that you can stay in touch with your loyal customers.

 Email marketing is one of the simplest ways to keep customers informed.
 A strong email marketing strategy can assist you in converting potential customers into buyers and keep current customers up to date with your business.
 You can schedule campaigns, advertise, or use it as a tool to communicate safety information and scheduling.

 Tip: Get personal!
 Ask for your customers’ birth date and send them an exclusive offer or gift to celebrate their special day.

 People spend a lot of time on social media, so as a beauty brand, you need to be on social media.
 Find out what channels your audience is on.
 Instagram, in particular, is a platform to showcase your skills and build an engaged following.
 As a visual reflection of what you do, customers can be enticed to book with you.
 Be sure to add a book now button or links to your appointment system in your bio and promote it across Instagram Stories.

 Social media is also the perfect platform to have important conversations with your audience and convey your brand values in a very personable way.
 Square even provides easy Instagram integration for easy booking via the platform.

 Tip: You can use features like polls and questions to find out which services are most popular with your customers.

-“Being a brand in 2022 means having an opinion about more than your product.”
+“Being a brand these days means having an opinion about more than your product.”

 — Erika Geraerts, Owner, Fluff